A great tropical tiki cocktail!

 We love a good classic cocktail, and spend a lot of time perusing old cocktail recipe books and menus and making our versions of them.
 One area we haven’t really hit is the world of Tiki, that mythical world of tropical drinks, flaming mugs and enough rum to make Captain Jack Sparrow feel at home.
 Until now we have been pretty content to sail on over to our local Tiki Bar and let them handle making the drinks, but when the folks at Liber & Co. sent us some of their syrups to try out, we decided to embrace our inner beach bums and make The Nene Bird.

 This post contains sponsored content brought to you by Liber & Co..
 We received free products to use in this post, but all opinions and views presented here are 100% our own.
-For further information please see our Disclaimer page.
+This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
+For more details about our affiliates, click our Disclosure and Contacts Page.

 Tiki drinks got their start ironically not in the Polynesian islands, but in Hollywood at a little place called Don The Beachcomber, where a man named Donn Beach started a Tiki movement in the 1930s.
 Originally named Ernest Gantt, Donn Beach lead a colorful life, running moonshine during Prohibition, and then traveling the South Pacific and the islands of the Carribean where he fell in love with the charms of island life.